oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Execution
 ~~~~~~~~~

 - Command lists submitted to a command queue are **immediately** executed in a fifo manner.
 - Command queue submission is free-treaded, allowing multiple Host threads to
   share the same command queue.
 - If multiple Host threads enter the same command queue simultaneously, then execution order
   is undefined.
--  Command lists created with ::${X}_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to
+- Command lists can only be executed on a command queue with an identical command queue group ordinal,
-   command queues created with ::${X}_COMMAND_QUEUE_FLAG_COPY_ONLY.
+  see more details below.

 Destruction
 ~~~~~~~~~~~